Minnesota added 14,400 jobs in August, the largest monthly increase in jobs in more than two years.

 Furthermore, the state's labor force participation rate is among the best in the country, said Matt Varilek, commissioner of the Minnesota Department of Employment and Economic Development.

-"This is a great month for Minnesota's jobs market," he told reporters during a virtual press conference.
+"This is a great month for Minnesota's jobs market," he told reporters during a virtual news conference.
 "We added the most jobs in a single month in two years, reflecting employers' ongoing appetite to hire more workers."

 For August, employment grew by 0.5% in Minnesota, faster than the national rate.